dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/992 Extra_Questions.md

 For which n can a regular n-gon be constructed by ruler and compass?

 ### Question 3.66
-How do you use galois theory (or just field theory) to prove the impossibility of trisecting an angle?
+How do you use Galois theory (or just field theory) to prove the impossibility of trisecting an angle?
 Doubling a cube?
 Squaring a circle?